 The bunch-by-bunch power loss due to e-cloud has been calculated [5] from simulations performed with the code PyECLOUD.
-The details of the e-cloud build-up can be reproduced in a very good agreement with phase shift observations using the measured beam parameters as filling pattern, bunch lengths and intensities.
+Figure 10 shows that the details of the e-cloud build-up can be reproduced in a very good agreement with phase shift observations using in simulations the measured beam parameters as filling pattern, bunch lengths and intensities.